top of page

 This is me and that ridiculously big purple suitcase :)

 I'm putting this last on the list because it sounds so obvious but honestly, it's an easy solution that I overlooked for years.
 If your suitcase, even at max capacity cannot physically hold more than the weight limit, than you'll be forced to limit yourself and won't waste as much time weighing your suitcase over and over again.
-Are you a frequent traveler?
-What are your best travel and packing tips?
-Have you used any of these methods?

 Recent Posts